hsk81/protobuf-rpc-js/README.md

 }
 ```

 Here the RPC service has been named `Reflector.Service`, but any other designation is possible: It provides only a single method `ack`, which takes an `AckRequest` and returns an `AckResult`.
-Both structure contain a single `timestamp` field, where the result timestamp is simply a copy of the request's timestamp.
-Therefore the `ack` method allows us to measure the round trip time (RTT) of an RCP implementation.
+Both structures contain a single `timestamp` field, where the result's timestamp is simply a copy of the request's timestamp.
+Therefore, the `ack` method allows us to measure the round trip time (RTT) of an RCP implementation.

-Actually the [Protocol Buffers] leave the actual implementation of the RCP services open; acccodingly, the [ProtoBuf.js] JS library does not provide a corresponding solution either.
+Actually, the [Protocol Buffers] leave the actual implementation of the RCP services open.
+Accordingly, the [ProtoBuf.js] JS library does not provide a corresponding solution either.
 This is quite understandable since depending on the context and given requirements a particular approach might be appropriate or not.

 This [ProtoBuf.Rpc.js] library attempts to fill this gap using *only* a minimal and lightweight yet extensible approach.
 Following concepts and technologies have been used: